The Enterprise Exodus

 Defamation Claims

-At least 89 individuals have filed or are preparing to file defamation lawsuits after ChatGPT generated false, damaging information about them.
+Multiple individuals have filed defamation lawsuits after ChatGPT generated false, damaging information about them.
 Cases include false criminal accusations, fabricated professional misconduct, and invented personal scandals.
+The most notable, Walters v.
+OpenAI (Georgia, 2023), was dismissed in May 2025, but new cases continue to emerge.

 Professional Liability